Compare roles in health

 Don't forget, you can also save your role comparisons by registering with us.

-You’ll need to follow a set pattern of training which usually starts with a five year first degree in medicine and two years of foundation training, 3 years core training (CT1-3), followed by 3 years specialists training (ST4-6).
+Training usually starts with a five year first degree in medicine and two years of foundation training.
+You'll then do three years of core training (CT1-CT3), followed by three years of specialist training (ST3-ST6).
 This period of training will include completing your royal college exams.
 Length of training can vary according to your circumstances.

-Working hours should not exceed 48 hours a week.
-The working hours may sometimes extend beyond the normal working week to include early mornings, evenings, weekends and on call.
+Doctors may work up to 48 hours a week.
+The working hours may sometimes extend beyond the normal working day to include early mornings, evenings and weekends.
+You’ll first earn a salary when you start your foundation training after medical school.
 The basic salary ranges from £29,384 to £34,012.
-Once you start your specialty training as a forensic psychiatrist employed by the NHS, you can expect to earn a salary of at least £40,257, which can increase to between £84,559 and £114,003 as a consultant.
+Once you start your specialty training as a intellectual disability psychiatrist employed by the NHS, you can expect to earn a salary of at least £40,257, which can increase to between £84,559 and £114,003 as a consultant.

 Infection science focuses on such areas as clinical microbiology, immunology, parasitology and virology.